Checklist

 PPRP_240426

-Use this informal tool to quickly check if your EMS agency is ready to care for children as outlined in national recommendations.
-The checklist can be especially useful to help you prepare for the PPRP Assessment (coming in May 2024) and understand what will be asked.
+Use this informal tool to quickly see if your EMS agency is ready to care for children as outlined in national recommendations.
+The checklist can be especially useful to help you prepare for the PPRP Assessment (open now!) and understand what will be asked.
 Then, use the corresponding PPRP Toolkit to address gaps identified by the checklist.

-• We are a rural service and/or lack resources available to more well-off/better funded agencies.
+• We are a rural service and/or lack resources available to better funded agencies.
 What if we aren’t able to check all the boxes?
-The purpose of the Checklist is to help EMS agencies assess their status of pediatric readiness.
-There is not an expectation that every agency should be able to check all the boxes immediately, rather that agencies review where their resources are lacking, and use the Toolkit to help bolster their current status of readiness.
+The purpose of the Checklist is to help agencies assess their status of pediatric readiness.
+There is no expectation that every agency should be able to check all the boxes immediately, rather that agencies review where their resources are lacking, and use the Toolkit to help bolster their current status of readiness.

-• Is our agency Pediatric Ready if we check a general checklist item, but our agency only has one or some of the bulleted examples outlined under the general checklist item (e.g., under Policies, Procedures, and Protocols, what if we have pediatric consideration in our prearrival instructions for respiratory distress and cardiac arrest, but not for the other bulleted items–choking, seizure, and altered level of consciousness)?
-Having one or some of the bulleted examples outlined under the general checklist item means that the EMS agency is working on pediatric readiness, but could incorporate additional components of pediatric readiness if the agency so chooses.
+• Is our agency Pediatric Ready if we check a general checklist item, but our agency only has one or some of the bulleted examples outlined under the general checklist item?
+Having one or some of the bulleted examples outlined under the general checklist item means that the EMS agency is working on pediatric readiness.
 The bulleted examples listed under each checklist item identify the many areas of pediatric readiness that can be addressed to improve the prehospital care that children receive.
+We recommend to work on the additional examples, and others relevant to your agency, as you are able.

 Questions about the checklist?